 I was raised to spend time outside.
-We were outside from dawn until dusk or untill my dads trademark whistle (that defied space and distance) would call us home.
+We were outside from dawn until dusk or until my dad's trademark whistle (that defied space and distance) would call us home.
 I am still that way.
-We didn't get much TV, I was forced (maybe, some days) to make believe with what limited resources a child of a loving plastics plant worker and a wonderful stay at home mom could provide, which for me, were plenty.
+We didn't get much TV, I was forced (maybe, some days) to make-believe with what limited resources a child of a loving plastics plant worker and a wonderful stay-at-home mom could provide, which for me, were plenty.
 I remember I made a play companion once out of a bent metal rod that served as legs.
 We played for months.
 Silly.
 My imagination was endless.

-So what then do you do for a living when you are a day dreamer who craves the out doors?
+So what then do you do for a living when you are a daydreamer who craves the outdoors?
 Well for years after college I forced this person into a corporate desk job in advertising working with other business people who also didn't like what they did.
 That didn't seem right.
-So I found my husband and fell in love and bought him a camera ( to which I took right back) and fell in love with photography.
-At the same time I had found love AND a camera.
+So I bought a camera and fell in love with photography.
 I shot my first wedding and I learned that I could find love THROUGH a camera.

 Cause it's what I was born to do.